General Information

 Procedures (PDF)

-We welcome your inquiries!
-For more information on undergraduate programs, please call (306) 966-6327 or e-mail pn-admissions@usask.ca
+For more information on undergraduate programs, please call (306) 966-6327 or email pn-admissions@usask.ca

 Admission Overview

 The College of Pharmacy and Nutrition at the University of Saskatchewan offers undergraduate degrees in both Pharmacy and Nutrition.
 Enrolment is limited and, therefore, it is not possible to admit all qualified applicants.
-Because the number of applicants far exceeds the number of available places, the College strongly recommends that prospective applicants take a program of study which will not only meet the requirements for entry to Pharmacy or Nutrition, but will make them eligible for completion of an alternative program.
+Because the number of applicants exceeds the number of available seats, the College strongly recommends that prospective applicants take a program of study which will not only meet the requirements for entry to Pharmacy or Nutrition, but will make them eligible for completion of an alternative program.

 In the final selection of applicants, the College chooses those who not only demonstrate academic potential, but who most aptly display a motivation for and understanding of a career in pharmacy or nutrition/dietetics.
 Successful candidates must also demonstrate that they possess the critical qualities and skills most valuable to be an effective professional, including the ability to read, write and think critically.
 Reference letters and other items such as award letters are not used in the selection process and should not be sent in support of the application.
 Supplementary documents are used only if specifically requested by the College.